Analysis | Swing state counties that used Dominion voting machines mostly voted for Trump

 A review of 10 key states (Arizona, Colorado, Florida, Georgia, Michigan, Minnesota, Nevada, North Carolina, Pennsylvania and Wisconsin) finds that Dominion systems were used in 351 of 731 counties.
 Trump won 283 of those counties, 81 percent of the total.
 He won 79 percent of the counties that didn’t use Dominion systems.

 In counties that used Dominion systems, Biden got 888,259 votes to Trump’s 851,069.
 In counties that didn’t use Dominion systems, Biden got 1.54 million votes to Trump’s 1.52 million.
 In other words, if you eliminated every county that used Dominion systems, Biden still got more votes.
-Biden won Dominion-using counties by about 2 points overall compared with his 0.5-point margin in non-Dominion counties.
+Biden won Dominion-using counties by about two points overall compared with his 0.5-point margin in non-Dominion counties.

 Four years ago, Trump won more votes in both sets of counties.
 In most counties, though, the top-line result didn’t change: if Trump won in 2016, he won in 2020, and if he lost then, he lost last month, too.